valdar/hackathon/lab1/README.md

 ![Headers map](images/populated-headers-map.png)

 22. Congratulations!
-You have created a Camel route using the commands available in VS Code.
+You have developed a simple Camel route in VS Code.